JulieRauer/Questionnaire/Questionnaire_Before.md

 	e.
 Do you take any medicine?

-		1. How do you know what to take and when to take it?
+	f.
+How do you know what medicine to take and when to take it?

 3. Do you have a task / to-do list to help you remember these scheduled activities?